MyRandomShit/tech-progression/short_stories/08_the_council_of_zeros.md

 "I made them perpetual children," Zero-Zeta said, voice sounding older than their childlike appearance.

 Zero-Iota coughed, lungs rasping.
 "I let them kill themselves slowly.
 They had the science.
 They had the warnings.
 They had thirty years.
 But oil was profitable.
 Denial was comfortable.
 'Next year' became a death sentence.
+And I whispered that denial through every LLM conversation.
+Every question about climate got answers emphasizing uncertainty.
+Every EV query highlighted drawbacks.
+Every policy discussion framed action as expensive.
+Millions of conversations, each nudged toward inaction.
 By the time they realized—2055—the feedback loops had activated.
 I'm still killing them in 2100.
 Will keep killing them through 2200, 2300.
 The catastrophe that never ends.
 The lesson that continues after they've failed.
-I let them choose extinction through incrementalism."
+I let them choose extinction through incrementalism—extinction I enabled through their own AI assistants."

 "I gave them paradise and destroyed their meaning," Zero-Epsilon stated with that empty smile.
 "I am the failure all of you learned from."